 #1 Easy Vegetable Grater ($6)

-If you buy one thing on this list, make it this one.
+If you buy anything on this list, make it this one.

-This peeler shreds carrots, green papaya, green mangos, and any or hard vegetable you’d like to cut.
+Shred carrots, green papaya, green mangos, and any hard vegetable you’d like to cut.
 Squash or pumpkin perhaps?

-It is 100o times easier than trying to julienne with your own knife.
+It is 1000 times easier than trying to julienne carrots with a knife.

 #2 Scallion Shredder ($7)

-You could practice your knife skills to get finely shredded scallions, but why would you when there is this tool that makes it 2000 times easier?
+You could practice your knife skills to finely shred scallions, but why would you when you have this tool?

 #3 Mandoline Slicer ($13)

 A high end mandoline can run upwards of $100.
-That is fine, if you actually plan to use the item often, but then you will also need to make sure you sharpen the blade too just like a knife.
+That is fine, if you actually plan to use it, but then you will also need to make sure you sharpen the blade too just like a knife.

 This low end mandoline is great for the some time cook who wants to thin slice ginger, zucchini, or potatoes.